loki760/spotichords/README.md

 # Spotify Chord Scraper Web App

-This is a web application that allows users to log in with their Spotify account, fetch playlists, and scrape guitar chords for songs using web scraping from e-chords.com.
+This is a web application that allows users to log in with their Spotify account, fetch playlists, and scrape guitar chords for songs using web scraping from [ultimate guitar](https://www.ultimate-guitar.com/).

 ## Features